EuroTrip: Production

-Reception
+Release and reception

 Critical response

 Review aggregation website Rotten Tomatoes gives EuroTrip a 46% rating based on 119 reviews, and an average of 5.1/10.
 The site's critical consensus says, "A trip worth taking if one's not offended by gratuitous nudity and bad taste."
 On Metacritic, the film scored 45 out of 100 based on 30 reviews, indicating "mixed or average" reviews.

 In her review for Salon, Stephanie Zacharek wrote, "The giddy ridiculousness of Eurotrip is a pleasant surprise: The picture starts out slow and unsteady in its rhythms.
 But just when you begin to wonder if it’s ever going to get funny, or if it’s going to be merely desperate all the way through, it lifts off like a wobbly helicopter—and somehow it keeps flying."

 In the New York Times, Elvis Mitchell wrote that "almost every girl in the movie with fewer than 10 lines to speak has to take her top off."
 In his review for Village Voice, Michael Miller criticized the film for its "constant anxiety that women might turn out to be men and vice versa."